 On June 16, 2005, our stockholders approved our 2005 Equity Incentive Plan (the "Plan") pursuant to which an aggregate of 1,000,000 shares of our common stock were reserved for issuance upon exercise of stock options or other equity awards made under the Plan.
+On September 25, 2008, our stockholders approved an amendment to our 2005 Equity Incentive Plan pursuant to which the number of shares reserved for issuance upon exercise of stock options or other equity awards made under the plan was increased from 1,000,000 shares to 1,500,000 shares.
 Under the Plan, we may award stock options, shares of common stock, and other equity interests in the Company to employees, officers, directors, consultants, and advisors, and to any other persons the Board of Directors deems appropriate.
-As of June 30, 2008, options to acquire 940,666 shares were outstanding under the Plan.
+As of September 30, 2008, options to acquire 989,500 shares were outstanding under the Plan.

 We also have 244,000 stock options outstanding under our 1999 Non-qualified Plan and 6,500 stock options outstanding under our 1994 Incentive Stock Option Plan.
-As of June 30, 2008, there were 4,800 shares available for future grant under the 1999 Non-qualified Plan.
+As of September 30, 2008, there were 4,800 shares available for future grant under the 1999 Non-qualified Plan.
 The 1994 Incentive Stock Option Plan expired; therefore, there are no shares available for future grants under this plan.